Extreme mass-ratio inspirals into black holes surrounded by scalar clouds: Introduction

-These motivations have sparked considerable interest in the study of binary systems, and more specifically EMRIs, evolving in bosonic enviroments that can come either in the form of boson clouds or as boson stars~\cite{Macedo:2013qea,Ferreira:2017pth,Hannuksela:2018izj,Baumann:2018vus,Zhang:2018kib,Kavic:2019cgk,Zhang:2019eid,Berti:2019wnn,Baumann:2019ztm,Annulli:2020lyc,Takahashi:2021yhy,Collodel:2021jwi,Baumann:2022pkl,Cole:2022fir,Xie:2022uvp,Takahashi:2023flk,Tomaselli:2023ysb,Delgado:2023wnj,Cao:2023fyv}.
+These motivations have sparked considerable interest in the study of binary systems, and more specifically EMRIs, evolving in bosonic environments that can come either in the form of boson clouds or as boson stars~\cite{Macedo:2013qea,Ferreira:2017pth,Hannuksela:2018izj,Baumann:2018vus,Zhang:2018kib,Kavic:2019cgk,Zhang:2019eid,Berti:2019wnn,Baumann:2019ztm,Annulli:2020lyc,Takahashi:2021yhy,Collodel:2021jwi,Tong:2022bbl,Baumann:2022pkl,Cole:2022fir,Xie:2022uvp,Takahashi:2023flk,Tomaselli:2023ysb,Delgado:2023wnj,Cao:2023fyv}.
 However, while these works suggest that such environments could be clearly identified through GW detections, most of these studies employed approximations that are inaccurate when considering EMRIs, such as considering Newtonian approximations or in some cases ignoring important effects such as dynamical friction.
-The main exception to this rule is the work of Refs.~\cite{Cardoso:2021wlq,Cardoso:2022whc,Destounis:2022obl,Figueiredo:2023gas} where a fully-relativistic and self-consistent formalism to study GW emission from EMRIs in spherically-symmetric, non-vacuum BH spacetimes was developed.
-Considering a fully-relativistic formalism for such sources is crucial given that weak-field and post-Newtonian approximations are known to be inadequate to describe I/EMRIs in the regimes where they are expected to be observable~\cite{vandeMeent:2020xgc}.
+The main exception to this rule is the work of Refs.~\cite{Cardoso:2021wlq,Cardoso:2022whc,Destounis:2022obl,Figueiredo:2023gas} where a fully relativistic and self-consistent formalism to study GW emission from EMRIs in spherically symmetric, non-vacuum BH spacetimes was developed.
+Considering a fully relativistic formalism for such sources is crucial given that weak-field and post-Newtonian approximations are known to be inadequate to describe I/EMRIs in the regimes where they are expected to be observable~\cite{vandeMeent:2020xgc}.
 For such systems, a strong-field perturbation theory approach, in which the mass ratio is used as an expansion parameter, is essential~\cite{vandeMeent:2020xgc}.